platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 you might want each app to have its own repository.
 Then you can build them together in another repository using [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

-In this setup, your apps are kept separate from the top application.
+With this setup, your apps are kept separate from the top application.
-Each app has its own [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) directory, where each app configuration remain in ``.platform/applications.yaml``.
+Each app has its own [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) containing its code base.
+All your apps are configured in a single `.platform/applications.yaml` file.
-So your [project repository](https://github.com/platformsh-templates/bigfoot-multiapp/tree/submodules-root-app-yaml) might look like this:
+So you could organize your [project repository](https://github.com/platformsh-templates/bigfoot-multiapp/tree/submodules-root-app-yaml) like this:

 ```text
 ├── .platform